Automattic/vip-governance-plugin/README.md

     - Blocks cannot be locked/unlocked or moved.
     - The code editor is not accessible.
 - Administrator role: Role-specific rules combined with the default set of rules:
     - In addition to the default allowed blocks, quote/media-text and image blocks are allowed as well.
-    - A quote block is allowed to have heading, and paragraph as its children while a media-text block is allowed to have heading, paragraph, and image as its children.
+Both the quote, and media-text blocks are allowed to have heading, paragraph, and image blocks inserted under it.
     - A heading at the root level is a custom yellow color as a possible text color option.
     - A heading inside a media-text is allowed to have a custom red color.
     - A paragraph inside a quote is allowed to have a custom green color.
     - The code editor is accessible.
     - Blocks can be locked, unlocked, and moved.

-##### Post Type Restriction Example
+#### Default and Post Type Rule Set

-This example focuses on restricting based on the post type.
+This example focuses on providing a restrictive default rule set, and expanded permissions for a specific post type.

 ```json
 {